 I was unable to upload one or both of my application document(s), or would like to update my application document(s).
 Can I do this by email?

 We are unable to accept application documents by email without breaching our impartiality rules.
-If you could not upload your document(s), please try the application portal again with a different browser.
-In the event that you paid the voluntary fee with your first attempt, please select the fee waiver option in subsequent attempts.
+If you were unable to upload your document(s), please try the application portal again with a different browser.
+In the event that you paid the voluntary administrative fee with your first attempt, please select the fee waiver option in subsequent attempts.

 The application portal is not accepting my documents even though they are in the right format and under 5mb.
 What shall I do?

 This sometimes happens with certain PDFs.
 We recommend saving a size-reduced version even if the documents are under 5mb and then trying the portal again.